Sociology

 Article 2

-The number of obese children is doubled since 1980.
-It was found in 2016 that sixteen percent of children between the age of 6-19 years.
-The rate of obesity was higher among Mexican-American children as 25.5 percent; the Indian-American obese children were 23.2 percent and white adolescents, non-Hispanics who belonged to lower-income families tended to be more obese as compared to their age-mates from higher social classes.
-Recent years have observed that weight-related health problems present in adults have appeared in the young population.
-According to co-researchers that eating habits causing obesity are influenced by numerous factors such as families, health care services available, community organizations, religion, mass media, and educational institutes.
-The study suggests that schools alone cannot help decrease the obesity rate in children yet it cannot be stopped altogether without school-based interventions.
+The number of obese children has doubled since 1980.
+It was found in 2016 that sixteen per cent of children between the age of 6-19 years.
+The rate of obesity was higher among Mexican-American children at 25.5 per cent; the Indian-American obese children were 23.2 per cent, and white adolescents, non-Hispanics, who belonged to lower-income families, tended to be more obese as compared to their age-mates from higher social classes.
+In recent years, it has been observed that weight-related health problems present in adults appear in the young population.
+According to co-researchers, eating habits causing obesity are influenced by numerous factors such as families, health care services available, community organizations, religion, mass media, and educational institutes.
+The study suggests that schools alone cannot help decrease the obesity rate in children, yet it cannot be stopped altogether without school-based interventions.

 Article 3

-Karnik and Kanekar carried out twelve years long research on childhood obesity as a global public health crisis.
+Karnik and Kanekar carried out twelve years of research on childhood obesity as a global public health crisis.
 The research was based on premier databases MEDLINE, ERIC, and CINAHL.
 The phenomenon under study was the national and international childhood obesity crisis.
 The researchers posited that an increase in childhood obesity had been observed in the past few years the world over.
-The major reason behind this phenomenon is an imbalance in the utilization of calories and intake of calories.
-There are other causal factors as well such as behavioral, genetic, and environmental play a role in childhood obesity.
+The major reason behind this phenomenon is an imbalance in the utilization and intake of calories.
+There are other causal factors, such as behavioural, genetic, and environmental factors, that play a role in childhood obesity.
 Childhood obesity subsequently causes psychological, physical, and social health problems through succeeding phases of life.
 Various factors contributing to the phenomenon and interventions on the community and government levels were addressed in the study.
 The results showed that interventions used to reduce obesity in childhood were school-based, family-based, hospital-based, and community-based.
 School-based interventions targeted healthy diet education and physical activity.

 Article 5

 Researching health communication focuses on the relationship between the communication of health-related issues and the delivery of health education and healthcare to individuals.
 Socio-psychological work on the ideas of diffusion of health-related problems and matters through mass-mediated messages appeared along with the advent of communication technologies and channels in contemporary society (Katz, Coleman & Menzel, 1966).
-Scholars from medicine and nursing fields are more interested in investigating the interactive communication between the healthcare provider and receiver and such studies have always been published under the head of health communication often in journals such as “Patient education and Counselling”.
-In recent decades a couple of new focus areas have gained a strong place in health communication research; projection of health-related issues in media content and the role of communication technologies in the dissemination of health issues.
-The first focus area is how mass media; both print and broadcast including social media, present and project health-related issues, and the second area centralizes the research on information technology and healthcare technology in public health (Bowling, 2014).
-Analyzing the media campaign on public health and their success or failure is another dimension of research focus in the healthcare sector and mass communication.
-Early research bodies on health communication tend to depict not a very often use of quantitative methods in investigations rather they were mostly using the qualitative analysis methods.
+Scholars from the medical and nursing fields are more interested in investigating the interactive communication between the healthcare provider and receiver, and such studies have always been published under the heading of health communication, often in journals such as “Patient Education and Counselling”.
+In recent decades, a couple of new focus areas have gained a strong place in health communication research: the projection of health-related issues in media content and the role of communication technologies in the dissemination of health issues.
+The first focus area is how mass media, both print and broadcast, including social media, present and project health-related issues, and the second area centralizes the research on information technology and healthcare technology in public health (Bowling, 2014).
+Analyzing the media campaigns on public health and their success or failure is another dimension of research focused on the healthcare sector and mass communication.
+Early research bodies on health communication tend to depict the use of quantitative methods in investigations as not very frequent.
+Rather, they mostly use qualitative analysis methods.
 Over the decades, however, health communication investigations have adopted a more sophisticated approach.
-Recent researches are extensions of the earlier studies or are built upon theories presented by those.
-Hypotheses developed recently are even narrower and focused on the respective subject of study, and the factorial design of investigations is more in vogue as compared to the early studies that analyzed a single variable at one time.
+Recent research is an extension of the earlier studies or is built upon theories presented by those.
+Hypotheses developed recently are even narrower and focused on the respective subject of study, and the factorial design of investigations is more in vogue than in the early studies that analyzed a single variable at one time.
 Methods of the study do matter in the production of accurate results.
-The method used in particular research shows our specific understanding of the health communication topic, is apparently a sense-making instrument, the determinant of data type related to health communication, and determinant of possible knowledge details (Bowling, 2014).
-The use of the quantitative analysis techniques in research studies helps the researcher to minimize the personal perceptions’ influence on the investigations however assumptions are present underlying the conceptual frameworks of the studies (Bowling, 2014).
+The method used in particular research shows our specific understanding of the health communication topic, which is apparently a sense-making instrument, the determinant of data type related to health communication, and the determinant of possible knowledge details (Bowling, 2014).
+The use of quantitative analysis techniques in research studies helps the researcher to minimize the influence of personal perceptions on the investigations; however, assumptions are present that underlie the conceptual frameworks of the studies (Bowling, 2014).

 Article 6

 The overweight health phenomenon is prevailing in children under age in almost all countries around the world in an increasing manner.
 Renata et al. (2013) investigated the prevalence of obesity in school-going children between 6-11 years.
 The researcher and co-researchers took a sample of one hundred and nine schools and conducted a cross-sectional study.
-Alongside a sample of parents using 16,588 questionnaires, a survey was conducted.
+A survey was conducted alongside a sample of parents using 16,588 questionnaires.
 The study showed results that were contrary to the national average reported officially.
-The researchers concluded that only a moderate level of obesity prevails in school-going children and they further recommended that the phenomenon shall be monitored further for a raised level of awareness and to provide participative knowledge to the policymakers for the development of prevention policies for the nation.
+The researchers concluded that only a moderate level of obesity prevails in school-going children, and they further recommended that the phenomenon be monitored further for a raised level of awareness and to provide participative knowledge to the policymakers for the development of prevention policies for the nation.

 Article 7

-Carnell and his co-researchers 2005 investigated the perception of overweight among parents of children between 3-5 years of age.
+Carnell and his co-researchers (2005) investigated the perception of overweight among parents of children between 3 and 5 years of age.
 They took a large sample of 564 parents and children from the United Kingdom.
 They obtained the demographics of children, their height, and weight.
-The results indicated increased odds of perceptions of overweight among parents as only 1.9 % of them had overweight children and 17.1% of obese children were able to describe overweight.
+The results indicated increased odds of perceptions of overweight among parents as only 1.9 % of them had overweight children, and 17.1% of obese children were able to describe overweight.
 However, a few numbers of parents were worried about their overweight children’s chances of getting obese in the future.
 The researchers concluded that parents’ awareness of the phenomenon of being overweight was poor.

 Research Methodology